Contact Me

 If you are passionate about designing and developing novel information and communication technologies for healthcare, please drop me a line!

-My research has been supported by the National Science Foundation (NSF) and the Agency for Healthcare Research and Quality (AHRQ).
-I am a recipient of the NSF CRII Award in 2020 and NSF CAREER Award in 2023.
+My research has been supported by the National Science Foundation (NSF), National Institute of Health (NIH), and the Agency for Healthcare Research and Quality (AHRQ).
+I have received over $1.6 million in federal research grants.
+I am a recipient of the NSF CAREER Award in 2023.
 I also received multiple internal grants from Pace University, including the Wilson Faculty Fellowship Award, Covid-19 Collaborative Interdisciplinary Research Award, and Scholarly Research Grants.

 Prior to joining Pace, I completed my Ph.D. in Information Science in the College of Computing and Informatics at Drexel University.
 During my PhD studies, I was advised by Professor Aleksandra Sarcevic.